appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 <dd>

-*Example:* suppose you have a Table widget connected to a query.
+*Example:* if you have a Table widget connected to a query.
 Whenever a user selects a row in the Table, you want to display specific data in a Text widget based on user selections.

 Add the following code to the Text widget's **Text** property: